nwjennings/Project-1-ELK-Stack/README.md

 ## Background
 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
-..* Beats in Use
+- Beats in Use
-..* Machines Being Monitored
+- Machines Being Monitored
 - How to Use the Ansible Build